sunsibar/docs-software_devel/book/software_devel/docker.md

 -rw-r--r-- 1 root root 0 May 21 21:32 new_file1
 ```

 It seems like `new_file` has disappeared!
 Notice how the container ID (`18f13bb4571a`) is now different.
-This is because we ran a new container from the image `daphne/duck`, rather than restarting our old container.
+This is because `docker run daphne/duck` created a new container from the image `daphne/duck`, rather than restarting our old container.
 Let's see all the containers on our machine:

 ```
 $ docker container ls -a